xterm-x11/docs/package.md

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.

+1. Some Linux distributions include XTerm pre-installed by default.
+You can check if XTerm is already installed on your system by running `$ xterm` in the terminal.
+If XTerm is indeed pre-installed, skip the next steps and proceed to the last step that is post-installation configuration.

-1. Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).
+2. Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).

 There are a few commands you can choose one from to check this: